prakhar7s/simple-webapps/README.md

-# Simple Web applications using HTML5, CSS3 and Vanilla Javascript
+# Simple Web applications using HTML5, CSS3, Bootstrap and Vanilla Javascript